go-spatial/tegola-mobile/README.md

 1. Start Android Studio
 2. Open the **Tegola Mobile** Android Studio project from the Android Studio launcher by clicking `Open an Existing Android Studio project`
 3. Navigate to the Tegola Mobile Android Studio project directory, location at `$MY_ANDROID_STUDIO_WORKSPACE/src/github.com/terranodo/tegola-mobile/android/TegolaMobile` and click `OK`
-4. Note that Tegola Mobile APK will not build until you place your tegola config file in the Tegola Mobile Android Studio project raw resources location
-	- file destination: `$MY_ANDROID_STUDIO_WORKSPACE/src/github.com/terranodo/tegola-mobile/android/ControllerLib/Controller/src/main/res/raw/`
-	- file name: `config_toml`
+4. (optional) If you want to leverage Tegola Mobile's embedded runtime GoogleDrive import functionality you MUST create both an app API key and an OAuth client ID for the Tegola Mobile app - note that this is required since every APK is signed - be it debug or release - by Android Studio each time it is built by **your** keystore
 5. From Android Studio, select `Build|Build APK` or `Build|Generate Signed APK` - note that to build a signed APK you will need to generate a keystore and signing certificate if you have not already done so